Pfc. Field McLeod Reed Jr.

 The Japanese must have determined that Jack was too ill to be transported to Japan, because Jack was still a POW at Cabanatuan on January 30, 1945, when U. S. Rangers liberated the POWs from the Japanese.
 He recalled that he and other POWs were sitting inside their barracks talking when a shot rang out at about 7:30 P.M.
 A second shot was heard, and than all hell broke out.

-story of life as a Japanese POW.
-He was
+life as a Japanese POW.
+He was returned to

 General A. E. Anderson arriving at

-Jack returned to Harrodsburg but decided it was time to get on with his life.
-He moved to Louisville where he sold truck tires.
+Jack decided it was time to get on with his life, so he moved to Louisville where he sold truck tires.
 Finding this to cutthroat, he attempted other jobs before going to work for International Harvester.
 He remained with the company for 38 years.
 When he retired, he was assistant superintendent of the plant.

-Field M. Reed Jr. died on August 28, 2003, in Louisville, Kentucky.
-He was buried at Spring Hill Cemetery in Harrodsburg.
+Field M. Reed Jr. died on August 28, 2003, in Louisville, Kentucky, and was buried at Spring Hill Cemetery in Harrodsburg.